paust-team/pirius/client/README.md

 If you want ShapleQ Client only, just type `go get github.com/paust-team/ShapleQ/client`

 ## Configurations
-We support below configurations to setup client.
+Similar to setting up a broker, we supports the configuration below to set up a client.

 ```yaml
 broker: